What Is Flakka?

 Get Help for a Flakka Addiction Today

 As of now, there are no treatment medications available for a Flakka addiction.
 Behavioral therapy can be used to treat a Flakka addiction, and treatment professionals will be able to screen for any co-occurring mental disorders.
-If you or someone you know has a Flakka addiction, contact a treatment provider today who can help you find the right treatment plan.
+If you or someone you know has a Flakka addiction, contact a treatment provider today.
 Flakka is a dangerous drug and may result in users not only hurting themselves, but hurting others as well.